gordielachance/pinterest-importer/readme.txt

 = 0.4.X =
 * Now uses a 'pin' post type instead of the 'post' default post types.
 This makes it easier to handle pins, use specific theme templates or capabilities, etc. + Upgrade routine for previous versions.
-* New 'Pins' menu in the backend with a 'Pinterest Account', 'Pinterest Boards' and 'Settings' pages; which replaces the page tabs from the previous versions.
+* New 'Pins' menu in the backend with a 'Pinterest Account', 'Pinterest Boards', 'Pending Importation' and 'Settings' pages; which replaces the page tabs from the previous versions.
+* Code improved (a lot !)

 TO FIX
 * Date of imported pin does not match